anilkumarbapathi/FACE-MASK-DETECTION-Opencv-and-Deeplearning-/README.md

 # FACE-MASK-DETECTION-Opencv-and-Deeplearning-

+Harnessing the power of machine learning, we developed a predictive model to identify individuals at risk of developing diabetes.
+By analyzing a comprehensive dataset of patient demographics and medical information, our model achieved remarkable accuracy, outperforming traditional methods.
+This breakthrough has the potential to revolutionize diabetes prevention, leading to improved patient outcomes and significant cost savings for the healthcare system.

 ABSTRACT:

 The significance of adhering to precautionary measures to curb the spread of the COVID-19 virus cannot be overstated.
 Wearing face masks is widely recognized as one of the most effective means of preventing the transmission of the virus.
 The mask detection system serves as a valuable tool in ensuring that individuals wear masks in public settings.